 - United Nations History Project: Atomic Energy, Disarmament Bibliography by Louis B. Amira

 Systematic classification → Peace and Security, Intervention, Use of Force

 Choix de bibliothécaire

-Black-Branch, J.L. and Fleck, D., Nuclear Non-Proliferation in International Law.
-Vol. II.
-Verification and Compliance, The Hague, Asser Press, 2016.View this title in our link resolver Plinklet
+Black-Branch, J.L. and D. Fleck, Nuclear Non-Proliferation in International Law, Vol. II.
+Verification and Compliance, The Hague, Asser Press, 2016.View this title in our discovery service

 The volume discusses the legal interpretation and implementation of the three pillars of the Treaty of the Non-Proliferation of Nuclear Weapons, 1968, regarding the non-proliferation of nuclear weapons; the right to develop research, production and use of nuclear energy for peaceful purposes; and issues relating to nuclear disarmament.
 It examines the status of international law regarding nuclear capacity, considering competing legal approaches to the development of nuclear technology, non-proliferation, disarmament and regulating nuclear weapons within a contemporary international context.
 This second Volume in the book Series on Nuclear Non-Proliferation in International Law discusses the legal interpretation and implementation of verification and compliance with the Treaty of the Non-Proliferation of Nuclear Weapons, 1968; the Comprehensive Nuclear Test-Ban Treaty, 1996; and the Treaty establishing the European Atomic Energy Community (EURATOM), 1957.
 It specifically examines the question, contested in recent academic writings, whether the International Atomic Energy Agency (IAEA) is competent to verify not only the correctness, but also the completeness of national declarations.
 Topical legal issues of verification and its technical and political limits as well as peaceful settlement of disputes and countermeasures are discussed in-depth.